AsBuiltReport/AsBuiltReport.Veeam.VBR/README.md

 | BackupStorage          |        1        |        1        |
 | ReplicaResources          |        1        |        2        |

-The table below outlines the default and maximum **InfoLevel** settings for each Security section.
+The table below outlines the default and maximum **InfoLevel** settings for each Security section (Disabled by Default).

 | Sub-Schema   | Default Setting | Maximum Setting |
 |--------------|:---------------:|:---------------:|